bitwiseworks/python-os2/Doc/library/time.rst

    :class:`struct_time` object.
 See :func:`calendar.timegm` for the inverse of this function.

-   .. versionchanged:: 2.1
-      Allowed *secs* to be omitted.

-   .. versionchanged:: 2.4
-      If *secs* is :const:`None`, the current time is used.

 .. function:: localtime([secs])

    Like :func:`gmtime` but converts to local time.
 If *secs* is not provided or :const:`None`, the current time as returned by :func:`.time` is used.
 The dst flag is set to ``1`` when DST applies to the given time.

-   .. versionchanged:: 2.1
-      Allowed *secs* to be omitted.

-   .. versionchanged:: 2.4
-      If *secs* is :const:`None`, the current time is used.

 .. function:: mktime(t)